fractal-bootcamp/precourse-materials/README.md

 I encourage you to jump between resources, depending on what feels good in the moment:
 - If you feel like actually DOING something with code, do the Practice.
-- If you want to learn concepts, focus on conceptual understanding.
+- If you want to relax and learn concepts, focus on reading and video explanations.

 Enjoying and practicing coding before class is essential to get the most out of our bootcamp.
 The faster you develop an intuition for coding, the faster you'll fall in love with it as a medium of expression.
-There is a lot to learn here, but I guarantee you will not regret a second spent on learning to code after graduating from our program, because we will put every bit of your knowledge to work for you, and you will be rewarded for it.
+There is a lot to learn here, but I guarantee you will not regret a second spent on learning to code, because we will put every bit of your knowledge to work for you, and you will be rewarded for it.

 | Week | Video Explainers | Interactive Practice (Scrimba) | Deep Reading / Practice |
 |------|-------------------|---------------------------------|-------------------------|